Skip to content

 This service is only available in the Great Walks hiking season, late October – end April.

-We have seen a wide range of running times, from 8 hours right through to 18 hours.
-The average time is 10 hours.
+We have seen a wide range of running times but the average time is 10 hours.

 Sandfly Point Drop Off